under0tech/autopilot_bee_sim/README.md

    ![image](https://github.com/under0tech/autopilot_bee_sim/assets/113665703/6d582501-4db7-4691-aed7-3df5b7b22388)

 Go to the `AirSim game` and ensure that the copter is at an altitude of 4m.
-Press `Ctrl+3` to show the front camera view (which uses in the target following process).
+Press `Ctrl+3` to show the front camera view (which Autopilot uses in the target following process).

 ![image](https://github.com/under0tech/autopilot_bee_sim/assets/113665703/04d3a434-f111-4972-864e-43c8b763eb5d)